 How Does Thermoforming Film in Food Packaging Work?
 (Step-by-Step)

-Here you will get a simplified breakdown of the thermoforming films in the food packaging process:
+Here you will get a simplified breakdown of the Thermoforming Films in the food packaging process:

 - Heating – A plastic film is fed into a thermoforming machine and heated until it becomes pliable.